Early Childhood Resources

 Growing Up WILD: Exploring Nature with Young Children ages 3–7

 Growing Up WILD is an early childhood education activity guide that helps build a sense of wonder about nature and invites children to explore wildlife and the world around them.
 Through a wide range of activities and experiences, Growing Up WILD provides an early foundation for developing positive impressions about the natural world and lifelong social and academic skills.
 Growing Up WILD is correlated to the National Association for the Education of Young Children (NAEYC) Standards and the Head Start Domains.
-This guide is available through a Growing Up WILD workshop.
-Contact the Project WILD coordinator (907-267-2216) for more information or check our calendar for workshops.
+Contact the Alaska Wildlife Curriculum Coordinator (907-267-2216) for more information or to purchase the Growing Up WILD guide.